openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/lateralNuclearGroupOfThalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Lateral nuclear group of thalamus' is a nucleus of dorsal thalamus.
+   :definition: Is a nucleus of dorsal thalamus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002736)]
    :description: The lateral nuclear group is a collection of nuclei on the lateral side of the thalamus.
-According to MeSH, it consists of the following: lateral dorsal nucleus lateral posterior nucleus pulvinar [WP,unvetted].
+According to MeSH, it consists of the following: lateral dorsal nucleus lateral posterior nucleus pulvinar. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002736)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106078
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002736#lateral-nuclear-group
    :name: lateral nuclear group of thalamus